istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/mesh-and-proxy-config/index.md

 You can add the `proxy.istio.io/config` annotation to your Pod metadata specification to override any mesh-wide tracing settings.
-For instance, to modify the `sleep` deployment shipped with Istio you would add the following to `samples/sleep/sleep.yaml`:
+For instance, to modify the `curl` deployment shipped with Istio you would add the following to `samples/curl/curl.yaml`:

 {{< text yaml >}}
 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: sleep
+  name: curl
 spec:
   ...
   template: